- Join OSM US Slack.

 Traits

-Carrying on the motivating use case of vendor-agnostic backends, we define traits in our crate for response parsing and similar things that we want to ensure remain generic.
+Carrying on the motivating use case of vendor-agnostic routing API integration, we define traits in our crate for response parsing and similar things that we want to ensure remain generic.

 #[uniffi::export(with_foreign)]